Benefits: exemptions: childcare and childcare vouchers supported by the employer: rules from 6 April 2011: the exempt amount

 Employees joining an employer provided directly contracted childcare scheme from 6 April 2011

-If the estimated relevant earnings amount exceeds the higher rate limit for the tax year that directly contracted childcare will be provided for then the “exempt amount” for that tax year will be £22 (in relation to tax years 2011/12 and 2012/13) for each qualifying week.
-The exempt amount will increase to £25 for each qualifying week in relation to the tax year 2013/14.
+If the estimated relevant earnings amount exceeds the higher rate limit for the tax year that directly contracted childcare will be provided for then the “exempt amount” for that tax year will be £22 (in relation to tax years 2011 to 2012 and 2012 to 2013) for each qualifying week.
+The exempt amount will increase to £25 for each qualifying week in relation to the tax year 2013 to 2014.

 If the estimated relevant earnings amount exceeds the basic rate limit but not the higher rate limit then the ‘exempt amount’ for that tax year will be £28 for each qualifying week.